PharmaTechVe/dashboard/README.md

 This is a **Next.js** project created with [create-next-app](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 **PharmaTech** is a sales management platform for a network of pharmacy branches.
-This system enables the administration and optimization of healthcare product sales and delivery,
+This system enables the administration of ecommerce orders, users, and products.
-offering an efficient experience for customers, employees, and pharmacy administrators.

-### Efficient Order Delivery

-PharmaTech optimizes order deliveries by:

-- Implementing **real-time order tracking**.
-- Utilizing **automated route optimization** for faster deliveries.
-- Enabling **quick order processing** with an intuitive interface for employees.
-- Offering **customer notifications** for order status updates.

 ## 📦 Pre-requisites